Ganesh-034/infracloud-task/README.md

 PART--1
 =======
-1.By using the below commands pulled the two images "docker pull infracloudio/csvserver:latest"
+1.By using the below commands pull the two images "docker pull infracloudio/csvserver:latest"
 "docker pull prom/prometheus:v2.45.2"